nst-guide/terrain/README.md

 tiles](https://docs.mapbox.com/help/troubleshooting/access-elevation-data/#mapbox-terrain-rgb).
 Instead of encoding the grayscale in the raster, it encodes the _raw elevation value_ in 0.1m increments.
-This enables a whole host of cool things to do client-side, like retrieving elevation for a point, or [generating the viewshed](https://github.com/nst-guide/viewshed-js) from a point (a work in progress).
+This enables a whole host of cool things to do client-side, like retrieving elevation for a point, or generating the viewshed from a point.

 I use Terrain RGB tiles in my projects.